Europe

 How do Space Weather events affect bird migration?

-Many species on Earth depend on the geomagnetic field to navigate whilst making their way during long-distance seasonal migrations.
+Many species of animals on Earth, not only birds, depend on the geomagnetic field to navigate whilst making their way during long-distance seasonal migrations and spatial orientation.
 Space weather events regularly cause disturbances in the Earth’s magnetic field, which can cause temporary disorientation to the animals that use it as a navigational instrument.

 For instance, there are studies that have shown that geomagnetic disturbances affect the birds’ migration direction from their natal sites to their grounds for breeding.
 They also influence the migratory routes the birds use and increase bird vagrancy outside their normal ranges [4].